-Prepares students to make a successful transition into and through college.
-Develops the necessary academic and personal skills needed for success in a community college.
-Academic skills include organizing time and materials, reading and studying textbooks, and applying critical thinking skills.
-Personal skills include self-management, self-advocacy, taking personal responsibility, understanding college customs, and strengthening self-motivation.
-Prerequisite: Appropriate placement on the reading portion of the CPT.
+Helps students make a successful transition into and through college.
+Combines reading, thinking, and study strategies with personal skills needed for success in a community college.
+Study strategies include note taking, reading and studying textbooks, using critical thinking skills, and preparing for and taking tests.
+Personal success skills include taking personal responsibility and strengthening motivation, self-management, and self-advocacy.
+Prerequisite: Appropriate placement on the reading portion of the CPT and placement into WR 090 The Write Course.